cosmos/cosmos-sdk/docs/rfc/rfc-002-zero-copy-encoding.md

 This encoding should allow generating native structs in Rust that are annotated with `#[repr(C, align(1))]`.
-It should be fairly natural to use from Rust with a key difference that memory buffers (called `Root`s) must be manually allocated and passed into any relative pointer type.
+It should be fairly natural to use from Rust with a key difference that memory buffers (called `Root`s) must be manually allocated and passed into any pointer type.

 Here is some example code that uses library types `Option`, `Enum`, `String`, `OneOf` and `Repeated`: